Mary Lyn Ray

 Mary Lyn Ray (born 1946) is an American author of children's literature, a conservationist, and a historic preservationist.
-Her books' depictions of nature have been praised by outlets including Publishers Weekly, the School Library Journal, The Horn Book Magazine, and The Washington Post, which listed her book Stars among its best children's books of 2011.
+Her books have been praised in reviews including Publishers Weekly, the School Library Journal, The Horn Book Magazine, and The Washington Post, which listed her book Stars among its best children's books of 2011.
 The New York Times likened her 2014 book Go to Sleep, Little Farm to Goodnight Moon.

 Biography

 Mary Lyn Ray was born in 1946 in Monroe, Louisiana and grew up in Little Rock, Arkansas.
-In 1968 she received an A.B. in American studies from Smith College in 1968.
-In 1970, she received an M.A. in early American arts and culture from the University of Delaware.
-She was a Winterthur Fellow at the Winterthur Museum.
+In 1968, she received an A.B. in American Studies from Smith College.
+In 1970, she received an M.A. in Early American Arts and Culture from the University of Delaware, where she was a Winterthur Fellow at Winterthur Museum.

-In 1984, she moved to a farmhouse in East Danbury, Connecticut.
-The scenery of her new home would inspire her future books.
-For instance, Ray was inspired to write the book Pumpkins when her sister jokingly suggested that she plant pumpkins on her property to sell, and her book Alvah and Arvilla was inspired by the wedding of two of her neighbors, who ran a dairy farm.
+In 1984, she bought an old farm and farmhouse in South Danbury, New Hampshire, which would also inspire her future books.

-Ray's 2011 book Stars was nominated for the The E.B.
+Ray's 2011 book Stars was nominated for The E.B.
 White Read Aloud Award.
 Go to Sleep, Little Farm and her 2015 book Goodnight, Good Dog received Charlotte Zolotow Award commendations.

 Ray is also a conservationist and has received several commendations for her work, including New Hampshire Conservationist of the Year in 1989.